NathanHarrington/dotfiles/README.md

     sudo dnf -y install git autossh screen git clone https://github.com/NathanHarrington/dotfiles

+    sudo dnf -y install parcellite vim

+    start parcellite, check "Use Copy" and "Use Primary", then click synchronize clipboards

+    You may have to go to mouse and touchpad, then turn off "emulate middle click by clicking both left and right buttons" If using an external mouse.

     # Enable the timewaster blocks crontab entry:
     crontab -e
     59 * * * * /home/nharrington/projects/dotfiles/hosts_block.sh